brunsforge/dataverse-custom-api/README.md

 # Dataverse Custom API CLI

 A Node.js/TypeScript CLI for managing Dataverse Custom APIs.
-It enables reading, exporting, editing, and synchronizing Custom APIs between local JSON files and Dataverse environments.
+It enables reading, exporting, editing, diffing, planning, and synchronizing Custom API definitions between local JSON files and Dataverse environments.

 The GitHub repository contains the TypeScript `src/` source code.
 The compiled `dist/` output is generated during build and included together with `src/` in the published npm package.